cerebral/cerebral/README.md

         return state.export();
       },

-      // You can add any mutation methods you want here. first
+      // You can add any mutation methods you want here.
+First
       // argument is always a path array.
 The methods will be available
       // on the state object passed to all sync actions
       mutators: {